 Basically, we want to keep the peace.
 If your comment does not help to further that goal, we might delete it.
 Bear in mind that people are allowed to say obnoxious or upsetting or ridiculous things about perfumes (or about the companies or celebrities that launch those perfumes) — if you express hostility towards someone because they've said something obnoxious or upsetting or ridiculous, your comment is the one that will be deleted.
-It is also true that while we frequently allow the discussion to veer away from perfume, we generally try to avoid topics (like politics) that tend to start arguments.
+It is also true that while we frequently allow the discussion to veer away from perfume, we generally try to avoid topics (like politics, or negative remarks about Bob Dylan) that tend to start arguments.

 You are welcome to include relevant links to other websites.
 Please do not link to the front page of your own blog or website for promotional purposes.
 You are more than welcome to put a link to your own website in your user profile.
 Unwelcome links in the comments will be removed.

 Retailers, ebay merchants and perfume houses may not use the comments section to advertise, promote, or link to their wares.
 Comments that show obvious signs of astroturfing or shilling will be removed.
 If you are commenting as the representative of a perfume house, retailer or other official corporate entity, please identify yourself as such within the body of the comment itself, otherwise your comment may be removed.

 If you see a comment that you think violates our policy, please send a link to robin at nstperfume dot com.

 Every so often, comments get trapped in our handy-dandy spam filter.
 If you left a comment that you think was in keeping with our comment policy but it did not appear, send an email to robin at nstperfume dot com, and I'll go looking for it.